The Land of Casa La Rad.

 And almost without thinking, a question emerges.

-What kind of wine emerges from a place like this?
+What kind of wine comes from a place like this?

 Terroir